h313/spet/README.md

 If a song contains the word `Run` in its name, and if the data at the pointer is `0`, the program jumps forward to the song directly following the next song containing the word `Talk` in its name.
 If a song contains the word `Talk` in its name, and if the data at the pointer is nonzero, the program jumps back to the song directly in front of the nearest song containing the word `Run`.

 ### Setting values
-If a song's album's first word has length less than 5, and does not satisfy any of the above definitions, the data at the pointer is set to the first character of the next song.
+If a song's album's first word has length less than `7`, and does not satisfy any of the above definitions, the data at the pointer is set to the first character of the next song.

 ## Setup
 `spet` requires a Spotify premium account to connect with the API.
 To set up `spet`'s interpreter, clone the repo and do a `pip install -r requirements.txt`.
 Then, [create a Spotify API key](https://developer.spotify.com/dashboard/applications) and set the redirect URL to something like `http://localhost:8888/callback`.

 To run `spet`, `cd` into the `spet` directory and run `python3 spet.py <username> <playlist_uri>`.
+Follow the instructions to set up the correct environment variables for the API keys.
 The playlist URI can be found on the Spotify app's Share button, and looks something like `7hShQSKY5AU0YQaN833iEx`.